skeeto/skeeto.github.com/_posts/2017-03-30-How-to-Write-Portable-C-Without-Complicating-Your-Build.markdown

 *absolutely* necessary.
 Knowing what's standard and what's extension is the tricky part, but I'll explain how to find this information.

-You might be tempted to reach for an overly complicated solution such as GNU Autoconf.
+You might be tempted to reach for an [overly complicated][ac] solution such as GNU Autoconf.
 Sure, it creates a configure script with the familiar, conventional interface.
 This has real value.
 But do you *really* need to run a single-threaded gauntlet of hundreds of feature/bug tests for things that sometimes worked incorrectly in some weird unix variant back in the 1990s?
 On a machine with many cores (parallel build, `-j`), this may very well be the slowest part of the whole build process.

 For example, the configure script for Emacs checks that the compiler supplies `stdlib.h`, `string.h`, and `getenv` — things that were